 You’ve decided which of your pages you want to optimize as organic landing pages, but how many keywords should you optimize each page for?

 Aim for one to four keywords around a single topic per page.
-Use those keywords and their reworded variations in your content and header tags.
+Choose a primary keyword, then use that keyword and its reworded variations in your content and header tags.
 It’s easier for pages to rank if they focus on one topic because there is limited space in the title and meta description tags, and you won’t be able to fit all of them.
 With a range of keywords per page determined, we can estimate how many keywords we’ll track.

 For example, let’s say you’re working on a services site with five unique offerings and three blog posts that you want to target as landing pages.
 Between these pages and your homepage, you should expect to track 9-36 or about 22 keywords on average.